Know who you are and what you need to thrive.

 Healing Properties of Iolite

 Spiritual: Iolite has a cool, calm energy that helps us to settle easily into meditation, channeling, intuitive reading, shamanic work and other visionary spiritual practices.
 It opens the Third Eye and strengthens our ability to communicate with other dimensions and realms.
 Iolite reveals our own path to us, showing us where we still need to grow and what we need to do to move past our current limitations and wounds.
 Iolite illuminates the lost parts of ourselves, helping us find the way back home to our True Self and to know our real calling in this lifetime.
-It is attuned to the Third Eye Chakra and linked to Taurus, Libra, Sagittarius.
+Iolite is attuned to the Third Eye Chakra and linked to the astrological signs of Taurus, Libra, Sagittarius.
 It is connected to the element of Wind and vibrates to the number 7.

 Emotional: Iolite is a wonderful stone to work with whenever we have become so emotionally entwined and close to a situation that we can no longer see it clearly.
 It reminds us to take a step back and breathe deeply, and take time to re-ground ourselves.
 Once we are calm, we can then look at the situation again, this time from a clearer perspective of logic and compassion.
 Iolite asks us to stay focused on solutions and the realty of the situation, rather than being swept away by our own complex emotions.
 Iolite helps us stay grounded, yet also optimistic and hopeful.
 It counsels us to choose a path of peace and balance, within ourselves first of all, in our relationships next, and finally in all our interactions with the wider world.
 Iolite invites us to enjoy each moment as it comes, and to ride the ups and downs of life with ease and grace.